nafizjiwa/REDUX-CORE-API/README.md

             store.dispatch(actionObject);
             store.dispatch(actionObject);
 - When dispatching multiple actions --> reduce repitition --> Use an ACTION CREATORS
-- action creators also show actions available to dispatch to the store
+- ACTION CREATORS also show the actions available to dispatch to the store

         export const actionType = () => {       --> ACTION CREATOR
           return { type: "actionType" };        --> functions that return action